FlorianBx/vite-pres/slides.md

   One tool, one config.
 10 to 100 times faster.

   It's free for open source and individuals.
-But for companies, well, you guessed it: not free.
-Evan has not shared pricing details, but will soon.
+Companies will have to pay.
+Evan hasn't shared pricing details yet, but he will soon...
 -->

 ---